Cloak & Dagger is a newly-discovered Android exploit that lets hackers hide malicious activity

 From the paper:

+￼Cloak & Dagger is a new class of potential attacks affecting Android devices.
+These attacks allow a malicious app to completely control the UI feedback loop and take over the device — without giving the user a chance to notice the malicious activity.
+These attacks only require two permissions that, in case the app is installed from the Play Store, the user does not need to explicitly grant and for which she is not even notified.
+Our user study indicates that these attacks are practical.
+These attacks affect all recent versions of Android (including the latest version, Android 7.1.2), and they are yet to be fixed.

 The exploit depends primarily on Android’s SYSTEM_ALERT_WINDOW (“draw on top”) and BIND_ACCESSIBILITY_SERVICE (“a11y”) to draw interactive elements over real apps.
-For example, in the image above, the team drew a reasonable facsimile of the the Facebook password field over the real password field for the app.
+For example, in the image above, the team drew a reasonable facsimile of the Facebook password field over the real password field for the app.
 The user then typed in their real password into the seemingly real password field.
 However, when the Facebook app is closed you can see the remaining password field hanging in space.

 The easiest way to disable this exploit in Android 7.1.2 is to turn off the “draw on top” permission in Settings>Apps>”Gear symbol”>Special access>Draw over other apps.